MiniFate/MiniFate/_chapters/00-outline.md

 - Does every success create an aspect?!
 - If you have multiple free invokes on the same aspect, can you burn them all at once?
 ```

-{% comment %}
-This list is hard to read.
-Maybe bold statements and then explanations?
-Like:
-**CREATE AN ASPECT**: Add a scene aspect with...

-Or maybe images?
-{% endcomment %}

 - **Create, change, or remove a scene aspect**:
   Players can create a new scene aspect with one free invocation,